OSCNWeb/oscn-careers/_posts/2017-08-14-special-judge-oklahoma.md

 1. A one page letter expressing the applicant’s reasons for applying for the position;
 2. A resume, including employment history;
-3. Three references—one from each category is suggested:
+3. Three references - one from each category is suggested:
  - A current or former employer, indicating whether we may contact them;
  - A judge or hearing officer, not in Oklahoma County District Court, before whom the applicant has appeared;
  - An attorney on the opposing side of a case.